Career Outlook

 The SM degree is designed to prepare students for employment in local, state, regional, national or international level sporting and recreation organizations.
 The curriculum covers 75 credit hours in total and includes a Minor in Business Administration (24 credits) to enhance the employment prospect for each student.

 NDSU SM graduates are employed in a variety of sport and recreation occupations.
 Graduates should expect to work in local, state, regional, national or international level organizations, business, and nonprofits.
-Since the inception of the eSports lab in the Student (Memorial) Union on campus, we have worked closely to ensure students with an interest with eSports are able to explore the industry with professionally-outfitted equipment and through educational opportunities.
+Additionally, with the opening of the new eSports lab on campus, we have worked closely to ensure students with an interest with eSports are able to explore the industry with professionally-outfitted equipment and through educational opportunities.

 In light of the interdisciplinary nature of our program study options, career opportunities beyond the sport management or recreation management fields are feasible.